bnomei/kirby3-seobility/README.md

 > <br>
 > <b>Support Seobility.net</b><br><br>
 > Unless you enter a paid API key this plugin will scrape the web based tools of Seobility.net.
 They know about this, did send me a really nice email and decided for now not to block the scrapping.
-Go signup for a account with API access to support them!
+Go signup for an account with API access to support them!
+The api is also a tiny bit faster than the scrapper.
 > <br>
 > <br>
 > <b>Support open source!</b><br><br>